tonindexer/anton/abi/README.md

 }
 ```

-Or get-method stack values schemas:
+Or use them in get-method return values' schema:

 ```json5
 {